Check out tips and tricks to create easy DIY Halloween porch decor. Plus, how to hang decor outside without ruining your exterior.

 Skeleton

 Meet Frankie.
 He is our resident skeleton that comes to visit every year.
-I have seen black skeletons, and while they look cool.
-Frankie wanted to stay white.
+I have seen black skeletons, and while they look cool, the white is preferred.
 I love how the white pops off the black cushion and pillows.

-To make sure Frankie doesn't move I have zip tied him to the swing.
+To make sure Frankie doesn't move, we zip tied him to the swing.
 We can't have a skeleton walking off in the middle of the night.

 Spooky Front Porch Lighting

-I will also be using tea lights in my jack-o-lanterns.
-I found tea lights on Amazon that have a remote and a timer.
+I also use my tea lights in the jack-o-lanterns.
+These tea lights on Amazon that have a remote and a timer.
 They have the option to be left on for 4 hours, 6 hours, or 8 hours.
 This will be a great option to light up my pumpkins without burning through batteries.

-We are now ready for a Halloween party or 2!
+We are now ready for a Halloween party or two!

 Riane Livingston says